SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/overview/README.md

 Additionally, the Python web service offers a single endpoint for triggering the garbage collection of the registry by the *Main Service*.

 **Theia Editor**
 The *Theia Editor* is a framework for IDEs, based on [Eclipse Theia](https://github.com/eclipse-theia/theia).
 It represents the artifact that can be built by the *Workspace Builder* and deployed by the *Kubernetes API*.
 Its most basic form for the *Cinco-Cloud*, without specialization for a language, can be found inside the [*Cinco Cloud Archetype*](https://gitlab.com/scce/cinco-cloud-archetype).
+Each project that is deployed by a user via the CincoCloud frontend corresponds to exactly one Theia-based workspace.
+There are two kinds of editors that can be deployed: for the meta-level, a **Language Editor** is deployed that behaves similar to Cinco in a sense that we can define our graphical languages and write our generators here.
+The other one is a concrete **Model Editor** that uses parts of the Pyro front- and backend and allows graphical modelling.
+In contrast to the language editor, the model editor is deployed together with an additional database, where graphical models are persisted in a serialized form.

 ## Secrets